EQ INVESTORS

 Locations around Cannizaro Park

-The sculpture trail starts at the recently renovated Millennium Fountain inside the entrance to Cannizaro Park.
-Continue to the Aviary and turn right down the path that leads to the Tennis Court and Keir Gardens, where workshops are taking place.
+The sculpture trail started at the recently renovated Millennium Fountain inside the entrance to Cannizaro Park.
+The Aviary had a display of work by King’s College Students and their partner schools.
+The sculpture trail continued down the path that leads to the Tennis Court and Keir Gardens, where the workshops took place.

 The Sculptures